microsoft/seismic-deeplearning/README.md

 - **experiments**: the goal is to provide runnable Python scripts that train and test (score) our machine learning models in the `experiments` folder.
 The models themselves are swappable, meaning a single train script can be used to run a different model on the same dataset by simply swapping out the configuration file which defines the model.
 - **pip installable utilities**: we provide `cv_lib` and `interpretation` utilities (more info below) which are used by both sample notebooks and experiments mentioned above

-DeepSeismic currently focuses on Seismic Interpretation (3D segmentation aka facies classification) with experimental code provided around Seismic Imaging in the contrib folder.
+DeepSeismic currently focuses on Seismic Interpretation (mainly facies classification) with experimental code provided around Seismic Imaging in the contrib folder.

 ### Quick Start